Trump Has A "Mild" Case Of COVID-19. What Does It Mean For His Health?

-By now, you know: President Trump tested positive for COVID-19, news he announced on Twitter, after his advisor and senior counselor Hope Hicks tested positive.
+By now, you know: President Trump tested positive for COVID-19, news he announced on Twitter, after his advisor and senior counsellor Hope Hicks tested positive.
 Trump and First Lady Melania Trump, who also tested positive, entered their quarantine late Thursday night.
-On Friday afternoon, the president made a visit to the Walter Reed National Military Medical Center in Bethesda, MD, according to NPR.
+On Friday afternoon, the president made a visit to the Walter Reed National Military Medical Centre in Bethesda, MD, according to NPR.

 "President Trump remains in good spirts, has mild symptoms, and has been working throughout the day," White House Press Secretary Kayleigh McEnany said.
 "Out of an abundance of caution, and at the recommendation of his physician and medical experts, the President will be working from the presidential offices at Walter Reed for the next few days.
 President Trump appreciates the outpouring of support for both he and the First Lady."
 The First Lady tweeted that she’s experiencing mild symptoms as well.